“Current Monthly Income” for the Bankruptcy Means Test

-When you file for Chapter 7 bankruptcy, you must fill out a long form referred to as the “means test” (Form 22A).
+When you file for Chapter 7 bankruptcy, you must fill out a series of forms referred to as the “means test” (Forms 122A-1, 122A-1Supp, and 122A-2).
 One of the important calculations on the means test is your “current monthly income.”
 This figure plays a large role in whether you qualify for Chapter 7 bankruptcy, or not.
 (To learn more about the means test, see The Means Test & Other Chapter 7 Eligibility Issues.)

 Here’s a primer on what is included in current monthly income and how to calculate it for the bankruptcy means test form.